justone/docker-pageres/README.md

 ### Without volumes:

 This will output the images as a tarball to stdout.
-The output from the pageres command will be in pageres.log in the tarball.

 ```
-docker run -a stdin -a stdout -e STREAM=1 --rm nate/pageres google.com 1600x900 > output.tgz
+docker run -a stderr -a stdout -e STREAM=1 --rm nate/pageres google.com 1600x900 > output.tgz
 ```

 To replicate the 'with volumes' version without volumes, pipe to a tar command:

 ```
-docker run -a stdin -a stdout -e STREAM=1 --rm nate/pageres google.com 1600x900 | tar -xzf - --strip-components 1
+docker run -a stderr -a stdout -e STREAM=1 --rm nate/pageres google.com 1600x900 | tar -xzf - --strip-components 1
 ```

 # License